Last Updated on October 29, 2024

 ● New Year’s Day (January 1st)

-While it’s not the most important festival in the Chinese market, the Western New Year Celebration has grown more popular with the younger generation.
+While it’s not the most important festival in the Chinese market, the Western New Year celebration has grown more popular with the younger generation, mainly Gen Z and Millennials.

-As a time of celebration, city locals often exchange gifts and indulge in food during this time.
-Thanks to this, brands can find success in launching promotions or introducing limited-edition products that cater to the festive spirit.
+It’s a time when locals residing in major cities often exchange gifts and indulge in food.
+This allows brands to launch promotions or introduce limited-edition products that cater to the festive spirit.

 ● Mother’s Day

-The marketing promotion opportunities to market on Mother’s Day are numberless.
 Your brand promotion can consist of marketing about things a mother might want or how the family can show mother appreciation.
-If you’re going to make the most of this day, you should start promoting 2-3 weeks before with emotionally inspired campaigns.
+If you’re going to make the most of this day, you should start promoting 2-3 weeks before with emotionally driven campaigns.

 ● Winter Solstice (Dongzhi Festival)

-The Winter Solstice, also known as the Dongzhi Festival, is an event that falls on the shortest day and longest night of the year.
-It typically happens around December 21st or 22nd.
+The Winter Solstice, also known as the Dongzhi Festival, is the shortest day and longest night of the year.
+It typically occurs around December 21st or 22nd.
+In 2024, the celebration for the event is set for December 21.

 Like other Chinese New Year, the Winter Solstice often involves family reunions and group gatherings.